 Arguably the most important figure in astronomy, Nicolaus Copernicus was the guy who put forward the 'heliocentric' model - ie. the sun is at the center of the solar system, not the earth - and most of his stargazing and observations were done from a defensive tower in Frombork!

-Nicolaus Copernicus was born Mikołaj Kopernik the youngest son of a copper trader in Torun on February 19, 1473.
-His father died when he was just 10, and in 1488 the young Mikołaj was sent by his uncle, the canon at Frombork Cathedral Lucas Watzenrode, to the Cathedral school of Włocławek where he received a first class humanist education.
-In 1488 Copernicus began his studies at Krakow University (then the capital of Poland), where he studied Latin, mathematics, astronomy, geography and philosophy, learning his astronomy from Johannes de Sacrobosco's 13th-century book, Tractatus de Sphaera.
+Nicolaus Copernicus was born Mikołaj Kopernik the youngest son of a copper trader in Toruń on February 19, 1473.
+His father died when he was just 10, and in 1488 the young Mikołaj was sent by his uncle, the canon at Frombork Cathedral Lucas Watzenrode, to the Cathedral school of Włocławek where he received a first-class humanist education.
+In 1488, Copernicus began his studies at Kraków University (at the time, Kraków was the capital of Poland), where he studied Latin, mathematics, astronomy, geography and philosophy, learning his astronomy from Johannes de Sacrobosco's 13th-century book, Tractatus de Sphaera.